SOCIAL SECURITY DISABILITY ATTORNEYS

 Since millions of Americans apply for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) each year, the chances of a claim being denied are high.
 And the paperwork is overwhelming.
 So, what do you do to ensure you get the benefits you need to survive physically and financially after becoming disabled?
 Hiring an attorney who knows social security law is the first step.
-At Saffren & Weinberg, our Disability attorneys in Philadelphia, PA will help you understand the application process and fight for your benefits, including lost wages and medical expenses.
+At Saffren & Weinberg, our Disability attorneys in Philadelphia, PA, will help you understand the application process and fight for your benefits, including lost wages and medical expenses.

 What is the Difference Between SSDI and SSI?

 Although both are government programs and managed by the Social Security Administration, there are differences between the two.
 SSDI is available to those who have a work history.
 They have paid into the social security fund (FICA Social Security taxes).
 They must be between the ages of 18 and 65 to receive benefits and can be eligible for Medicaid after two years of receiving SSDI benefits.
 A disabled person’s spouse and children may receive partial benefits (auxiliary benefits).

-For those who have little or no work history and are low-income, they are eligible for SSI.
+Those who have little or no work history and are low-income are eligible for SSI.
 SSI is a “need-based” program and is funded by general taxes.
 A person must have less than $2,000 in assets ($3,000 for a couple).
 A disabled person who is eligible for SSI can also receive Medicaid benefits.
 Also, a person age 65 can receive SSI who is not disabled but meets the financial criteria.